Is It Time to Sell?

 Selling your business is a major decision!

 You have devoted your time, money, and energy into building, running, and operating your business.
 It may well represent your life’s work.
-If you have already decided that now is the right time to sell, you want the very best professional guidance you can get.
+If you have already decided that now is the right time to sell your New Mexico business, you want the very best professional guidance you can get.
 This is when working in tandem with a Sam Goldenberg & Associates can make the difference between just getting rid of the business and selling it for the very best price and terms.

 Following are some of the most common topics and questions frequently brought up by sellers.
 If you have any questions that we have not covered, please don’t hesitate to contact us.

 If you’ve gone this far, then selling your business has aroused enough curiosity that you are taking the first step.

 You don’t have to make a commitment at this point; you are just getting informed about what is necessary to successfully sell your business.
 This section should answer a lot of your questions and help you through the maze of the process itself.